-EPITAG gathers French and Cameroonian researchers with a background in dynamical systems and control and an interest in crop diseases.
+EPITAG gathers French and Cameroonian researchers and students with a background in dynamical systems and control and an interest in crop diseases.

 EPITAG in short

-Keywords: mathematical models; dynamical systems; control theory; optimisation; plant epidemiology; tropical crops; crop pests and pathogens; integrated pest management
+Keywords: mathematical models; dynamical systems; control theory; optimisation; plant epidemiology; tropical crops; crop pests and pathogens; sustainable and environmentally-friendly control methods; integrated pest management

 The OAOA prize is awarded to a young researcher from a Southern country, on the basis of a remarkable contribution in mathematical or theoretical biology, carried out in collaboration with a European or French speaking country.

 Clotilde defended her PhD thesis at Université Côte d’Azur on January 5th 2023.
 She worked on the modelling, analysis and control of coffee leaf rust.